You are currently viewing Tshelung Ney, Guru Rinpoche’s Sacred Place of Prophetic Longevity

 Description of Tselung Ney

 The Ney is on a gentle slope, lopsidedly bifurcated by the river.
 The real pilgrimage starts by visiting a fascinating cave that defines our virtues and sins below the parking area.
-In the past, people used to see the cock and hen in the middle of the river.
 Toward the other side of the river is the remarkable Rocky Tent Place where Guru Rinpoche did His contemplation.

 Sipping a palmful of “Tshe-chhu”, a Hundred Dakinis’ holy water for long life, ascend through the paved footpaths.
 On the right side of the Tse-chhu, on a minute walking up, there’s a majestic Skull of celestial beings.